Statistical learning on randomized data to verify quantum state approximate k-designs: Theory

-Thus, for sufficiently small $\delta_{(k)}$, using the many-body state $|\Psi\rangle$, an ensemble of pure states on the subsystem is obtained whose probability distribution is indistinguishable from the Haar ensemble up to $k$-th moment, thereby forming an approximate quantum state $k$-design.
+Thus, for $\delta_{(k)} \ll 1$, the many-body state $|\Psi\rangle$ yields an ensemble of pure states on the subsystem whose probability distribution is indistinguishable from the Haar ensemble up to $k$-th moment, thereby forming an approximate quantum state $k$-design.
 The efficient and accurate characterization of (approximate) quantum state $k$-designs which is related to estimating the value of $\delta_{(k)}$ depends on the type of information encoded in the ensemble of states $\mathcal{E}$.
-This in turn relies on the type of measurement protocol.
+This in turn relies on the actual details of the measurement protocol.